GitterDoneScott/AIPrompts/workout creator.md

 -	Create a section for the cooldown activities called COOLDOWN
 -   Ensure the PROGRESSION section explains a systematic method for advancing
 -	Create a section for nutritional concerns called NUTRITION
--	Ensure all protocols are supported by the references in the CITATIONS section
+-	Ensure all protocols are supported by the references in the CITATIONS section.
+Include hyperlinks.
 # INPUT
 Create a 3 day a week strength workout for a <> year old <> that weighs <>.
 Free weights, machines and body weight exercises are acceptable.
 The main workout should be around 45 minutes in length.